 (Flushometer-type toilets are more common in commercial applications, such as restaurants, department stores, & stadiums but can sometimes be found in homes as well.
 Repairing this type of flush valve is often unique to the manufacturer of

-If your toilet has a tank, then there are generally three main culprits that will cause a "running" toilet (water runs when the toilet is not in use):
+If your toilet has a tank and water is constantly running or the trouble you are experiencing is the periodic sound of water filling your toilet tank (often accompanied by the sound of trickling water in the toilet), then water is exiting the tank and entering the bowl.
+There are generally four main culprits that will cause a "running" toilet (water runs constantly or intermittently when the toilet is not in use):

 - Problems with the flush valve